Rate this page

 Provide a unique identifier for the default ProductUID.
 In order to help ensure your ProductUID is unique, every ProductUID is prepended with the reverse domain name notation of your account email.

-For example, if you signed up with winston.smith@oceania.com
+For example, if you signed up with

-product would take the form of com.oceania.winston.smith:your_product_uid
+, then your product would take the form ofcom.oceania.winston.smith:your_product_uid

 By default, projects will be associated with the Billing Account tied to your Notehub account.
-If you wish to associate the project with a billing account other than your main account--for instance a company account--you can select it in the Billing Account dropdown.
+If you wish to associate the project with a billing account other than your main account - for instance a company account - you can select it in the Billing Account dropdown.

 Click the Create Project button.